 - 1. Blood coagulation and fibrinolysis (physiology and pathology)

 - 2. Direct and indirect coagulants

 - 3. Pharmacology of heparin and other direct-acting anticoagulants

 - 4. Indirect anticoagulants

 - 5. Antiplatelets and their use

 - 6. Fibrinolytics and activators of fibrinolysis

 - 7. Inhibitors of fibrinolysis

-- 8. Use of drugs affecting hemostasis and fibrinolysis in dentistry

-- 9. Control tasks
+- 8. Control tasks